f-ds/f-ds.github.io/_posts/2016-06-18-create-and-publish-vector-data-from-scratch.markdown

 2. The top menu `Web` is now available.

-   Load the OpenStreetmap layer to set a reference background to draw our features
+   Load the OpenStreetmap layer to set a QGIS workbench reference background to draw our features

    <img title="CLICK TO OPEN !!! - Activate the OpenLayers plugin" src="https://raw.githubusercontent.com/f-ds/f-ds.github.io/master/public/img/make_data_activate_openlayer.png" width="50%">

-   and them zoom-in over the geographic feature you want to model (a country boundary, a river, a  street...)
-I decided to zoom-in over my wonderful city **Lucca**
+   and them **zoom-in** over the geographic feature you want to model (a country boundary, a river, a  street...)

+I decided to model the Reinassence Fortification Walls of my wonderful city **Lucca**

    <img title="CLICK TO OPEN !!! - Zoom in over Lucca" src="https://raw.githubusercontent.com/f-ds/f-ds.github.io/master/public/img/make_data_lucca.png" width="50%">

-3. Create a new vector layer using a Shapefile
+3. Create a new vector layer using a **Shapefile** format.

+   **HINT**: Read something about the ancient (Shapefile)[https://en.wikipedia.org/wiki/Shapefile] geospatial vector data format if you never heard about it.

-   browsing the top menu select
+   from the top menu select:

    `Layer` -> `Create Layer` -> `New Shapefile Layer ...`

    <img title="CLICK TO OPEN !!! - Create new Shapefile layer" src="https://raw.githubusercontent.com/f-ds/f-ds.github.io/master/public/img/make_data_create_new_shapefilelayer.png" width="50%">

-   then press OK and type your output file name
+   then press OK and type your output file name.

+   Fill-in the information about the `Geometry Type` and `Attributes` (fields) in the following dialogue box as shown below:

    <img title="CLICK TO OPEN !!! - New layer dialogue box" src="https://raw.githubusercontent.com/f-ds/f-ds.github.io/master/public/img/make_data_new_layer_dialogue_mod.png" width="50%">